after a disaster

 priority is to plug into your network of family, friends, church, and

 neighbors.
 Start helping each other.
-The one who helps others the most
+The person who helps others the

 - Do not be selfish.
 Work hard to